Commonly used as a cocktail ingredient in the 19th century, Oleo Saccharum, which translates to “oil sugar” is making a return in cocktails.

 - If the oleo saccharum is too thick and has some crystallised sugar in it, dissolve it in a little water heated gently to no more than 40oC and agitate slowly.

-- Minimise waste by keep the citrus peel.
+- Minimise waste by keeping the citrus peel.
 It can be dehydrated or used as is as a garnish to cocktails and punches.

-- You can also make sherbet with the juice of the peeled lemons.
-Instructions to come.
+- You can also make lemon sherbet with the juice of the peeled lemons.

 How to Use Oleo Saccharum